Dingiswayo: Origins and transformation

 The study by Argely, J. (1977) examined the origins of the prominent men in the history of the AmaZulu kingdom, both Dingiswayo and Shaka.
 However, for the benefit of this study, it is used to look into Chief Dingiswayo who according to Annon (2019) it is the “Paramount Chief of the Mthethwa”, he was not only the leader of his people but he was a leader of various northern Nguni tribe and this was before the rise of King Shaka and also it was before the start of Mfecane which resulted in a large number of migrations taking place.

-The man in question was born in the year 1770 (month and date are unknown) and he was given the name Godongwana which he later changed because of family politics which led to him having to flee away from his home and be in exile for quite a while.
-Him being in exile was caused by the fear of being killed by his father Chief Jobe because of speculations that have been spread by his half-brother Mawewe (whom he later sent into exile).
-The speculation was that Dingiswayo (Godongwana) and his brothers wanted to overthrow the chief from his throne because they believed he was way too old for him to lead reasonably and Jobe took offense at this and regarded it as “ukuvukela umbuso” which translates to treason because he wanted to turn against the chief (Koopman, A. 1979).
+The man in question was born in the year 1760 (month and date are unknown) and he was given the name Godongwana which he later changed because of family politics which led to him having to flee away from his home and be in exile for quite a while.
+His exile began after he escaped execution for treason by his father, King Jobe, after he and his brothers, complained about their father being unfit for the throne, and stressed that it would be better if one of them had been King instead, a conversation overheard by the induna of Oyengweni, Nodunga ka Makhanya, who then went on to report to King Jobe what he had heard.
+Jobe then executed all the adult princes of Oyengweni palace for treason, with only Dingiswayo surviving and running into exile (James Stuart, uBaxoxele, London: Longman, Green, 1924, pp. 14–42).
 While in exile Dingiswayo got himself under the protection of the Hlubi under Chief, that is where he changed his name to Dingiswayo which means the exile one.

 This experience of being exiled one can argue that it is because of its stress, pressure, and anger that molded his transformation, while others can say passion and love for his nation is what urged him.
 However, both these theories make sense as evidence has made it evident that he saw himself as the leader of the Mthethwa long before it was his time to be one.
-Chief Makhasana of the Mabhuda with his lessons on trade, development, and economic gain provided him with all the skills he needed to transform himself.
+The then prince Makhasana ka Mwayi (later King) of the Tembe Kingdom, with his lessons on trade, development, and economic gain provided him with all the skills he needed to transform himself.